 When cutting the acrylic sheet, place stiff-bristle brushes so they touch the tires which drive the blade.
 This will clear the build-up of sawdust which may cause the blade to run off course.
 If the Perspex is unmasked, prevent scratching by cushioning the sheet with cardboard, and run the saw slower if the material is thicker – this will prevent melting and warping of the plastic.

 Inevitably, laser cutting acrylic with a computer graphic program and a CO2 laser cutting machine produces the cleanest and most accurate results.
-Access to such machines is generally reserved for commercial outfits and establishments that can afford such a piece of equipment, but many commercial plastic fabricators offer laser cutting services for the individual consumer.
+Access to such machines is generally reserved for commercial outfits and establishments that can afford such a piece of equipment.
+However, many commercial plastic fabricators offer laser cutting services for the individual consumer.

 Using a laser cutter is a simple enough process; a vector graphic is ‘printed out’ from a computer choosing the laser cutter as the printer.
 Within minutes the perfect copy of the graphic is cut out in acrylic with very clean, precision-cut edges.

 Laser cutting allows for a great amount of creativity in cutting acrylic, including cut-outs and fine detail which cannot be achieved with any of the other methods listed here.
-The finished edge requires very little polishing to bring up the transparency of the Perspex, and many commonly found acrylic objects are cut using this method - including key rings and other promotional materials.
+The finished edge requires very little polishing to bring up the transparency of the Perspex.
+Many commonly found acrylic objects are cut using this method – including key rings and other promotional materials.

 Cut Plastic Sheeting Ltd provide many types of sheeting in almost any size and thickness you require.
 Our materials include cut to size acrylic (also known as Perspex, Plexiglass and Lucite), Dibond aluminium composite sheeting and Foamex PVC.